 Even if you want to focus on multicultural Easter picture books, you might want to round out your collection with a book that focuses on bunnies and baskets and eggs.

 You won’t go wrong with The Easter Egg by Jan Brett and The Country Bunny and the Little Gold Shoes by DuBose Heyward.
 While the characters in both books are bunnies, they both have multicultural themes.
 And they’re both simply fabulous books.

 If you are looking for a picture book that tells the Gospel story of Easter, there’s only one that you need: The Easter Story by Brian Wildsmith.
 The illustrations are luminous, and Wildsmith manages to tell the story (which is really quite brutal) in a way that is both honest and appropriate for children.

 17 ways to use Catherine’s Pascha: From crafts to culinary arts to literary criticism, you’ll find activities to engage all your children with Pascha.

 Easter picture books keep Pascha present: Keep reading Easter picture books with your little ones, from Pascha all the way to Pentecost — or at least until Ascension.
 The books will help build their love for Easter.

-Pascha for families with special needs: If you have children with special needs (or if you have a disability), your celebration of Pascha might need to be adjusted a bit, so that you can celebrate in peace and in joy.
+Pascha for families with disabilities: If you have children with disabilities (or if you have a disability yourself), your celebration of Pascha might need to be adjusted a bit, so that you can celebrate in peace and in joy.